 - Studies using artificial light on acne: Because some days are cloudier while other days are sunnier, this makes it hard to control for sun exposure in studies.
 For this reason, scientists will often instead opt for artificial light sources like sun lamps which can be shone on the skin at exact wavelengths and for exact amounts of time.
 These studies indicate that some light wavelengths might have a beneficial effect on acne while other studies indicate the opposite.
 In other words, the evidence is conflicting.

 - Studies looking at seasonal variations in acne: There are also several studies that examine seasonal variations in acne, which could show us whether acne tends to improve or worsen in the summer, when people get more sun exposure, but these studies also produce conflicting evidence.

 As we can see, based on the evidence we have so far, we can't say whether the sun's rays will benefit acne.
 However, let's look more closely at these two types of studies one by one, starting with studies using artificial light, and see what we can suss out.

-Unfortunately, an analysis of the research, published in the journal Family Practice, points toward conflicting and weak evidence on artificial light and acne so far.
+Several teams of scientists have taken a critical look at all the studies on artificial light and acne so far.
 Unfortunately, they came to the conclusion that the evidence is conflicting and weak.
-In other words, the jury is very much still out when it comes to the effects of artificial light on acne.1
+In other words, the jury is very much still out when it comes to the effects of artificial light on acne.1-3

 Expand to read details of analysis

 One systematic review looking at the effect of artificial light on acne was published in the journal Family Practice in 2005.
 This systematic review examined all the studies on this topic to date to draw overall conclusions.